eliasnogueira/restassured-workshop-3h/docs/better-architecture/lab2.md

 ## 3. Cleaning up `BaseApiConfiguration` class

-1. Open the `BaseApiConfiguration` located in the `se.jfokus.workshop` package in the `src/test/java` folder
+1. Open the `BaseApiConfiguration` located in the `com.workshop` package in the `src/test/java` folder
 2. Remove the usage of:
     - `RestAssured.baseURI = "http://localhost";`
     - `RestAssured.basePath = "/api/v1";`